PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Common Setup

 \paragraph{Simulator selection} We select SideFX Houdini 20.5 as the foundation of our physics-informed data-generation pipeline because it integrates multiple physics solvers within a unified procedural environment.
 By sharing a common computational graph, it ensures consistent multi-body interactions under uniform boundary conditions.
 We access simulation data, such as particle positions and flow fields, on a per-frame basis via its Python API.

 \paragraph{Rendering} All frames are rendered at a resolution of $640 \times 720$.
 We use path tracing with 256 samples per pixel and apply NVIDIA OptiX for denoising.
 Scenes are illuminated with 1–3 point lights (intensity: 600–4000); shadows are disabled in textile-focused scenes like \textit{tube-flag} to emphasize geometry.
 All cameras follow spiral trajectories to capture diverse views over time.
+All simulations were conducted on 1 NVIDIA Titan Xp GPUs and Intel Xeon E5-2630 v4 CPUs with 40 cores.
+While most scenes rendered in 2–3 hours, the \textit{lucy} and \textit{hanok} scenes required 12–24 hours due to their complex geometry and increased simulation costs.